TheSchnappi/articy2renpy/README.md

 Each Dialogue gets a special start label created by the converter, called *[DialogueName]\_start* that represent the start pin of the Dialogue.
 If a Dialogue end pin has no connection to any other flow element, it will create a *[DialogueName]\_end* label.

+Please note that only Dialogues with **one input pin** and **one output pin** are supported.

+### FlowFragment
+The converter is translating a FlowFragment the same way it translates a Dialogue and does not distinquish between the two.

 ### DialogueFragment
-A dialogue fragment is simply a spoken line of dialogue.
+A DialogueFragment is simply a spoken line of dialogue.

 A DialogueFragment can be used in any one of the following combination:
 - Stage direction + Full Text